Argument Clinic: Plot

-After the episode's end credits have scrolled, a BBC voiceover announces that there will be "Five more minutes of Monty Python's Flying Circus."
-In the ensuing sketch, an unnamed man portrayed by Michael Palin approaches a receptionist (Rita Davies) and says he would like to have an argument.
-She directs him to a Mr. Barnard (identified as Mr. Vibrating in episode transcripts), who occupies an office along the corridor.
-Palin initially enters the wrong office, in which a man played by Graham Chapman hurls angry insults at him.
-Palin says that he came into Chapman's room for an argument, causing Chapman to apologize and clarify that his office is dedicated to "abuse".
-Even after politely sending Palin on his way, Chapman calls him a "stupid git".
+After the episode's end credits have scrolled, the BBC 1 mirror globe appears on screen, while a continuity announcer (Eric Idle) introduces "five more minutes of Monty Python's Flying Circus".
+In the ensuing sketch, an unnamed man (Michael Palin) approaches a receptionist (Rita Davies) and says that he would like to have an argument.
+She directs him to a Mr. Barnard who occupies an office along the corridor.
+The customer enters an office in which Barnard (Graham Chapman) hurls angry insults at him.
+The customer says that he came into the room for an argument, causing Barnard to apologize and clarify that his office is dedicated to "abuse"; "argument" is next door.
+He politely sends the customer on his way before calling him a "stupid git" out of earshot.

-Palin enters the next office, which contains Mr. Barnard/Vibrating, played by John Cleese.
-Palin asks if he is in the right office for an argument, to which Cleese responds that he has already told him he is.
-Palin disputes this, and the men begin an argumentative back-and-forth.
-Their exchange is a very shallow one, consisting mostly of petty and contradictory "is/isn't" responses, to the point that Palin feels he is not getting what he paid for.
-They then argue over the very definition of an argument until Cleese rings a bell and announces that Palin's paid time has concluded.
+The customer enters the next office, where Mr. Vibrating (John Cleese) is seated.
+The customer asks if he is in the right office for an argument, to which Vibrating responds that he has already told him he is.
+The customer disputes this, and the men begin an argumentative back-and-forth exchange.
+Their exchange is a very shallow one, consisting mostly of petty and contradictory "is/isn't" responses, to the point that the customer feels that he is not getting what he paid for.
+They then argue over the very definition of an argument until Vibrating rings a bell and announces that the customer's paid time has concluded.

-Palin is dissatisfied, and tries to argue with Cleese over whether he really got as much time as he paid for, but Cleese insists he is not allowed to argue unless Palin pays for another session.
-When Palin finally relents and pays more money for additional arguing time, Cleese continues to insist he has not paid, and another argument breaks out over that issue.
-Palin believes he has caught Cleese in a contradiction—arguing without being paid—but Cleese counters that he could be arguing in his spare time.
-Frustrated, Palin storms out of the room.
+The customer is dissatisfied and tries to argue with Vibrating over whether he really got as much time as he paid for, but he insists that he is not allowed to argue unless he is paid for another session.
+The man finally relents and pays more money for additional arguing time, but Vibrating continues to insist that he has not paid, and another argument breaks out over that issue.
+He believes that he has caught Vibrating in a contradiction—arguing without being paid—but Vibrating counters that he could be arguing in his spare time.
+Frustrated, the customer storms out of the room.